ElixirVietnam/job_board/README.md

-# JobBoard
+# Job Board

-A tiny robot that (obviously) knows how to manage job board.
+A tiny robot that (obviously) knows how to manage job boards.

 ## Set up